m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 Semaphores are initialized with an integer value.
 Threads arriving at a semaphore with a nonzero value with decrement the value and proceed with their execution.
 Threads arriving at a semaphore with a zero value will have to wait.
 As a result, the number of threads that will be allowed to proceed at a given time will equal the initialization value of the semaphore.

-When a thread leaves the critical section, it signals the semaphore, which will increment the semaphore’s counter.
+When a thread leaves the critical section, it signals the semaphore, which will increment the semaphore's counter.

 If a semaphore is initialized with a 1 - a binary semaphore - it will behave like a mutex, only allowing one thread at a time to pass.